Everything You Need to Know About Moving To USA

 Some required documents will include:

-U.S. CUSTOMS FORM 3299: required to clear your unaccompanied personal affects and household goods through U.S. Customs.
+U.S. CUSTOMS FORM 3299: required to clear your unaccompanied personal effects and household goods through U.S. Customs.
 Without the completed form, International Sea & Air Shipping will not be able to arrange customs clearance.

 You (the shipper) must complete the following sections of Part I of form 3299:

-2. Date of birth
+- Date of birth (DOB)

+- Name(s) of accompanying household member(s) – Full names and relationships of family members (immediate) of the importer who traveled with him/her.
 You are not required to complete Section 8, Part I of the form.

 Mark all applicable boxes and declare any of the following items contained in your shipment:

-2. Articles for sale or commercial use
+- Articles for sale or commercial use – You may need an additional CBP entry.

-5. Fruits, plants, seeds, meats, or birds
+- Fruits, plants, seeds, meats, or birds – Subject to inspection by the FDA or APHIS.

 You must sign form 3299 in Part VI, Section 2, and date the form in Part IV, Section 3.
 The completed, signed form should be mailed to International Sea & Air Shipping.

-Other Required Documents:
+Other Required Documents

-• Supplemental Customs Form:
+- Supplemental Customs Form

-Downloadable Forms: Custom Form 3299 | Supplemental Declaration | Power of Attorney
+Custom Form 3299 | Supplemental Declaration | Power of Attorney

 Motto : In God We Trust (official) & Out of many, one (de-facto)